-A Brief "Shooter's Report"
+A Brief "Field Test"

 It happened that a family vacation (to the Costa Rican rain forest, highly recommended) coincided with my testing of the Optio 43WR.
 Since the trip would involve a fair bit of travel by kayak, not to mention the weather that gives the rain forest its name, the 43WR seemed like a natural travel companion. - Clearly, given my general ineptitude around any body of water larger than a bathtub, and my specific clumsiness in kayaks, I wasn't about to bring my Nikon D70 SLR along on the boats.
 Figuring that I had little to lose by packing along the pocket-sized Optio 43WR, I brought it along for the trip, albeit with pretty modest expectations.

 As it turned out, the trip was a true acid test for the camera, both environmentally and photographically.
 While there was clearly no competition between the D70 and 43WR in terms of image quality, I ended up being surprised by how well the 43WR held up under some extraordinarily tough conditions, and was very pleased with the dozens of snapshots it helped me bring back as mementos of a once-in-a-lifetime trip.